• Privacy and Disclosure Policy

 So, when we pray, we have to keep in mind the bigger picture–that God has a plan for us and we can trust Him with that plan.
 I’m always reminded of David because he had such a heart for God.
 He wanted to do God’s will, and he was honest in his struggle.

-So many times we see David praying and trusting God even when God wasn’t answering (Psalm 13).
+Many times David prayed and trusted God even when God seemed silent (Psalm 13).
 At times David was discouraged (Psalm 42).
 Sometimes he questioned if God was with him (Psalm 22).
 But he never stopped believing.
 Never.

 Psalm 138 is such a great example of praying with power.

-“I give you thanks, O LORD, with my whole heart; before the gods I sing your praise; I bow down toward your holy temple and give thanks to your name for your steadfast love and your faithfulness, for you have exalted above all things your name and your word” (1-2, ESV).
+“I give you thanks, O LORD, with my whole heart; before the gods I sing your praise; I bow down toward your holy temple and give thanks to your name for your steadfast love and your faithfulness, for you have exalted above all things your name and your word.”

 David began this prayer by acknowledging God’s love and faithfulness toward him.
 David recognized that God’s name and God’s Word are so powerful that God has exalted them above all things.